-You’re not alone in your battle with test anxiety.
-That’s why we spoke to the experts to round up these eight test anxiety tips to help you break through the nerves, so you can pass each test without fear and get back to the part of college you love best: learning.
+We spoke to experts to round up a few tips to help you break through the nerves, so you can pass each test without fear and get back to the part of college you love best: learning.

 What is test anxiety?

-The good news is, you don’t have to suffer through a college career marked by test anxiety.
+The good news is you don’t have to suffer through a college career marred by test anxiety.
 Use these expert tips to overcome test anxiety by knowing what to do both before and during the test.

 Test anxiety tips: What to do before the test

 There are lots of things you can do prior to a test to help calm test anxiety, including making a plan, breathing and relaxation exercises, and talking through test material with others.

 1. Make a plan

 Creating a plan will give you confidence that you have time to review all the necessary material.
 You can also block off extra time to focus on the topics that are hardest for you.
 Strong preparation, while not a direct answer for day-of anxiety, can be a confidence booster that may help keep anxiety-based self-doubt at bay.